ligato/docs/docs/user-guide/concepts.md

 The config file is provided to the vpp-agent via the flag `--redis-config=<path>`.
 See [guide to config files][list-of-supported] to learn more about Redis configuration.

 Note that if the Redis config file is not provided, the connector plugin will not be started and no connection will be established.
-If the Redis is not reachable at the provided address, the vpp-agent may not start at all.
+If the Redis server is not reachable at the provided address, the vpp-agent may not start at all.

 The recommended tool to manage a Redis database is the [`redis-cli`][rediscli] tool.